Charles Townshend (British Army officer): Siege of Kut-al-Amara 1916

+On 8 December 1915, the Ottomans made their first major artillery bombardment of Kut, using their German-made Krupp guns.
+The 35th Ottoman division was unable to take Kut, but brought the Ottoman trenches closer to the town.
+In response, Townshend had the bridge of boats across the Tigris blown up to prevent the Ottomans from entering the town.
+Kut was besieged by the 38th, 45th and 51st divisions of the Ottoman Army.
+Townshend sent an appeal for help, saying that immediate relief was necessary as his men were suffering 150-200 casualties per day and that morale was collapsing.

-On 10 December 1915, General Nureddin Pasha ordered his men to storm Kut.
-Townshend repelled the Ottoman assaulting force with heavy losses, though the Ottomans seized enough ground to build another line closer to the walls of Kut.
-On Christmas Day 1915 the Ottomans attacked again, breaking through at one point and seizing part of the old fort there before fierce British counter-attacks drove them out.
-Afterwards, Prussian Field Marshal Colmar von der Goltz arrived and forbade any more attempts to storm Kut, preferring to keep the town under regular artillery bombardment while waiting for Townshend's men to be starved into surrender.
-Germany supplied the Ottomans with 30 of the latest Krupp artillery guns, whose devastating fire destroyed much of Kut.
-Townshend complained in his memoirs “The fire from our guns went from the centre to the circumference and so was divergent and disseminated, while that of the enemy was directed from the circumference to the centre and his converged and concentrated".
-To escape the bombardments Townshend and his men dug in beneath the ruins of Kut, leading a largely subterranean existence thereafter.
-Major Charles Barber, the chief medical officer at Kut recalled how the Anglo-Indian soldiers were tortured by "myriads" of lice, stating "Our wretched patients would sit for hours picking them off their blankets and shirts".
-Fleas were also abundant, "and if not fleas, then mosquitoes, failing mosquitoes, or in addition to, the sand fly is provided".
-In the absence of these small parasites, Major Barber remarked "there is always the snake, the centipede or the scorpion to fall back upon".
+On 10 December 1915, General Nureddin Pasha ordered his men to storm Kut, but Townshend repelled the Ottoman assaulting force with heavy losses, through the Ottomans seized enough ground to build another line closer to the walls of Kut.
+On Christmas Day 1915, the Ottomans made another attempt to storm Kut and at one point broke through to seize part of the old fort at Kut, before fierce British counter-attacks drove them out.
+The men of 52nd Ottoman Division were able to enter Kut, but were driven back amid hand-to-hand fighting with bayonets and hand grenades by the sepoys of the 103rd and 119th brigades and the Oxfordshire and Buckinghamshire Light Infantry.
+Afterwards, Goltz arrived and forbade any more attempts to storm Kut, instead preferring to keep Kut under regular artillery bombardment while waiting for Townshend's men to be starved into surrender.
+The Ottomans were armed with 30 of the latest Krupp artillery guns from Germany that provided devastating fire that destroyed much of Kut.
+Townshend complained in his memoirs: "The fire from our guns went from the centre to the circumference and so was divergent and disseminated, while that of the enemy was directed from the circumference to the centre and his converged and concentrated".
+To avoid the Ottoman fire, Townshend and his men were forced to live a largely subterranean existence as they had to dig in under the ruins of Kut.
+Major Charles Barber, the chief medical officer at Kut recalled how the Anglo-Indian soldiers were tortured by "myriads" of lice, stating: "Our wretched patients would sit for hours picking them off their blankets and shirts".
+Besides for lice, the men were attacked by plagues of fleas "and if not fleas, then mosquitoes, failing mosquitoes, or in addition to, the sand fly is provided".
+Finally Major Barber recalled "there is always the snake, the centipede or the scorpion to fall back upon".
+The shortage of firewood led to the soldiers being served only hot meal per day and the soldiers were usually wet and cold.